Atiyeh996/cmsc6950_git_assignment/README.md

 4. choose an informative commit message.
 This helps at a later tiime to find specific commits and to understand the intention of the changes.
 5. continue at step 1.

+Unlike centralized version control systems, git users can commit new changes, without the need of an internet connection.
+They can offline and then later push batches of commits at once to a server - like GitHub or Bitbucket.